yhtang/FunFact/docs/installation.md

 python setup.py install
 ```

-# Autograd backends
+## Autograd backends

-The default installation of FunFact installs the NumPy backend which only
+The default installation of FunFact installs the NumPy backend, which only
 supports forward calculations.
-The NumPy backend doesn't support backpropagation
+The NumPy backend doesn't support automatic differentiation
-and is not able to optimize tensor expressions for target data.
+and is not able to optimize tensor expressions for methods such as [funfact.factorize](funfact.factorize).

-In order to factorize data in a functional expression two other backends are
+In order to factorize tensor data by a tensor expression, two other backends are provides:
-supported:

   * [JAX](https://jax.readthedocs.io/en/latest/) backend.
 Detailed
   installation instructions for JAX can be found [here](https://github.com/google/jax#installation).
 Alternatively, use: